cudmore/PyMapManager/readme.md

  - [examples/](examples/) : Jupyter notebooks with example Python code using pymapmanager.
  - [mmserver/](mmserver/) : A Python Flask server that provides a REST interface to easily retrieve Map Manager annotations and images.
  - [mmclient/](mmclient/) : A user friendly front-end Javascript client to plot annotations and view image time-series from a `mmserver` REST server.
- - [pymapmanager/mmio/](pymapmanager/mmio.py) : Helper class allowing pymapmanager Python code to load annotations and images from a [mmserver/](mmserver/) REST server.
+ - [pymapmanager/mmio.py](pymapmanager/mmio.py) : Helper class allowing pymapmanager Python code to load annotations and images from a [mmserver/](mmserver/) REST server.

 ## PyMapManager Python package

 Python package to open and analyze Map Manager files.
 Please see the <A HREF="http://pymapmanager.readthedocs.io/en/latest/">API Documentation</A> and a backup copy <A HREF="http://robertcudmore.org/mapmanager/PyMapManager/docs/">here</A>.
-See the <A HREF="https://github.com/cudmore/PyMapManager/tree/master/PyMapManager/examples">PyMapManager/examples/</A> folder for iPython notebooks with code examples.
+See the [examples/](examples/) folder for iPython notebooks with code examples.

 ## Map Manager server